EMDR for People-Pleasing, Caregivers & Burnout

 The Cycle That Keeps You Stuck

-The cycle is exhausting precisely because it never resolves.
-The resentment doesn't go away — it just gets buried under more giving.
-And the guilt keeps you from ever stopping long enough to ask what you actually need.
+The reason this cycle is so exhausting is that it never actually resolves anything.
+The resentment doesn't go anywhere — it just gets buried under more giving.
+And the guilt keeps you from ever pausing long enough to ask what you actually need.

 Where People-Pleasing Comes From

-That learning was adaptive then.
-The challenge is that the nervous system doesn't automatically update when circumstances change.
-You may be an adult with different relationships and more resources — but the pattern keeps running in the background, shaping how you respond to conflict, how you set limits, and how much space you allow yourself to take up.
+That strategy made sense at the time.
+The hard part is that your nervous system doesn't automatically get the memo when life changes.
+You can be a fully grown adult with safe relationships and way more resources than you had back then, and the old pattern still runs quietly in the background — shaping how you handle conflict, how (or whether) you set limits, how much room you let yourself take up.

-Here's what matters: these aren't character traits.
-They're conclusions a younger version of you reached in a particular context.
-I am only valuable when I am useful.
+Here's the thing I want you to sit with: these aren't truths about who you are.
+They're conclusions a younger version of you reached, in a specific context, because they made sense at the time.
+I'm only valuable when I'm useful.
 My needs are too much.
-If I stop giving, I will lose the people I love.
-Those conclusions made sense once.
-And they can be updated.
+If I stop giving, I'll lose the people I love.
+Those beliefs made sense once.
+They don't have to keep running the show.

 What Shifts in This Work